OmarAlfaSoftware/Galaxus/docs/Data Integration/Check for validation.md

-## Part 2: Requirements Before Starting the Process
+Requirements Before Starting the Process

 this file contains the requirments before start using the process first we need to know the requirments of standards of products to ensure no error will happen in the future